influitive/apartment/README.md

 *Multitenancy for Rails and ActiveRecord*

-Apartment provides tools to help you deal with multiple databases in your Rails application.
-If you need to have certain data sequestered based on account or company, but still allow some data to exist in a common database, Apartment can help.
+Apartment provides tools to help you deal with multiple tenants in your Rails application.
+If you need to have certain data sequestered based on account or company, but still allow some data to exist in a common tenant, Apartment can help.

 ## Installation